-Let us see what will happen when we change the Allowable values of Tableau parameters from All to Range.
-To edit the existing parameter, Please click on the Drop down arrow in the upper right-corner of the parameter name and select the Edit.. option from the context menu as shown below
+Let us see what will happen when we change the Allowable values from All to Range.
+To edit the existing one, click on the Drop down arrow in the upper right corner of the param name and select the Edit.. option.

-Let us change the Allowable values from All to Range and add the Minimum and Maximum values as per your project requirement.
+Let us change the Allowable values of Tableau parameters from All to Range and add the Minimum and Maximum numbers.

-- Minimum: Please specify the Minimum Range value.
-For now, we are adding 2 as the minimum value.
+- Minimum: Please specify the Minimum Range number.
+For now, we are adding 2 as the minimum number.

-- Maximum: Please specify the Maximum Range value.
-Our report has 130 records so, we are adding 130 as a maximum value.
+- Maximum: Specify the Maximum Range number.
+Our report has 130 records, so we are adding 130 as a maximum number.

 - Step Size: Scale step size.
-For now, we are adding 5 as Step Size because we have only 130 records.
-If your records are more, Please feel free to change this value to 50, 100 or thousand
+For now, we are adding 5 as the Step Size because we have only 130 records.
+If your records are more, please feel free to change this number to 50, 100, or a thousand.

-Please change the parameter display option from Type In to Slider.
-In order to do this, Please click on the Drop down arrow in the upper right corner of the parameter name and select the Slider option from the context menu as shown below
+Please change the display option from Type Into Slider.
+To do this, select the Dropdown arrow in the upper right corner of the newly created Tableau Parameters name and select the Slider option.

-Once you are done, you can use the Tableau Slider to filter the Data as shown below
+Once completed, use the Parameters Slider to filter the Data based on the param number.

 Tableau List Parameters

-Let us change the Tableau parameters Allowable values from range to List and add the List of values as per your project requirement.
-For now, we are adding 4 values to the list.
+Let us change the Allowable values from range to List and add the List of numbers.
+For now, we are adding 4 numbers to the list.

-- Value: This is the value tableau will use for filter the data.
-For example, if we set value as 10, the report will display Top 10 records
+- Value: This is the number used to filter the data.
+For example, if we set the number as 10, the report will display the Top 10 records.

-- Display As: This will be label name. you should use the more meaning full name here
+- Display As: This will be a label name.
+It would help if you used the more meaningful full name here

-By default, it will display the value as 10 and label as Top 10.
-Notice that our tableau report is displaying the Top 10 product names
+By default, Parameters will display the number as 10 and label it as Top 10.
+Notice that our report displays the Top 10 product names.

-Let us change the value to Top 100.
-Notice that the tableau report is displaying the Top 100 product names
+Let us change the number to the Top 100.
+Notice that the Tableau Parameters report shows the Top 100 product names.